 - Unlike surgery, this therapy does not appear to create new adhesions, which is a major advantage.

-In a 50+ year study of thousands of abdominal and pelvic surgeries in the Western world, surgery was found to create new adhesions in 55 to 100 percent of cases.
+In a 50+ year study of thousands of abdominal and pelvic surgeries in the Western world, surgery was found to create new adhesions in 55% to 100% of cases.
 Unfortunately, no matter how skilled the surgeon, the body needs to heal from the surgery.
 In doing so, it lays down adhesions as the first step in healing – exactly the same process as occurred when the patient first developed peritonitis.

 Testing results with pelvic adhesions.
 Several studies showed that the therapy opened totally blocked fallopian tubes.
 Because these tiny structures generally block from adhesions, a review of dye tests conducted before and after therapy provides a good indication of success.
 In our largest such study, we opened fallopian tubes in 69% of patients — 180 women who had never had surgery on their fallopian tubes.
 When we included women who had undergone prior surgery to these tiny structures, we opened tubes in 61% of 235 patients.